pryrt/nppConfigCheck/DEVNOTES.md

 "no such file".
 So, why is there a no-such-file error remotely?
 There isn't when I am running on my machine, and isn't when any of the other inline scripts are running.
 What's gone wrong?

+# 2021-Aug-03 : run_script error

+it seems to be an error with pod2usage -- for some reason, with multiple layers of indirection, pod2usage isn't able to find a file it needs (or some environment variable gets hidden/deleted).